marcizhu/microk8s-nas/README.md

 - [Calico](https://www.tigera.io/project-calico/): Container networking with IPv6 support and policy enforcement
 - [MetalLB](https://github.com/metallb/metallb): A network load-balancer implementation for Kubernetes using standard routing protocols
 - [NGINX Ingress Controller](https://github.com/kubernetes/ingress-nginx): Ingress-NGINX Controller for Kubernetes
+- [Tailscale](https://tailscale.com): Private VPN server to access the NAS from anywhere as if I was at home

 ### Infrastructure